What is the Sea of Green Method?

 - There is increased maintenance since there are more plants, which also can be hard to access in the center of the canopy if you do not have a system in place

-- The condensed area will cause any pest problems to spread much quicker and increases the chance of mold
+- The condensed area will cause any pest problems to spread much quicker and increase the chance of mold